 The Checklists page looks like this both in the front-end and in the admin UI:

 Completed checklists (all forms have been submitted) show a checkmark.
 Incomplete checklists show an empty checkbox.

 Clicking on the checklist will display the checklist detail page:

 Completed forms link to the workflow entry.
 Pending forms link to the form ready to be submitted.
 Forms are greyed out if the checklist must be completed in order.

 Each form in the checklist can have a separate workflow with Gravity Flow workflow steps, however, there is no conditional logic between forms - all forms must be completed.
-If you need to connect forms with conditional logic then please consider the Form Connector extension.
+If you need to connect forms with conditional logic then check out the Form Submission Step of the Form Connector extension.

 Checklists can be managed in the Workflow->Settings page on the Checklists tab.

 Enter the name of the checklist and the forms required.
 If the sequential option is selected then the user must complete the forms from top to bottom in sequence.
 If the sequential option is not selected then the user can complete the forms in any order.
 The permissions setting allows you to define who can see the checklist.

 Just like the inbox and status pages you can display the Checklists page in the front-end using the Gravity Flow shortcode: